 If a multi-microphone setup is not in the cards, that leaves one option: a single-microphone setup.
 Passing a microphone between 2 or more people won’t work.
 So, the only thing to do in these cases is setup a single microphone in the most optimal way.

 All microphones have what’s called a “pickup pattern” which indicates how and from which direction it picks up sound.
 For example, a cardioid pattern picks up sound with a narrow focus in one direction.
 Cardioid patterns are great because they focus in on whoever is speaking directly into the microphone, rejecting excess noise and echo.
 They are not ideal for more than one person, so if you need to record multiple people, this is not the way to do it.
-Maybe you could record sitting side-by-side, but that would be weird.
+Maybe you could record sitting side-by-side, but that could be weird.

-Enter the Blue Yeti USB, arguably the most popular podcasting microphone.
+Enter the Blue Yeti USB, perhaps the most popular podcasting microphone.
 The Yeti has a pickup pattern selector switch.
 This means that if you’re the only one using the microphone, you can use the cardioid setting.
 If you’ve got another person in the same room, you can switch the microphone to bi-directional or omni-directional mode.
 Bi-directional picks up sound from two directions – the front and the back of the microphone.
 Perfect if you and a guest are sitting across from each other.
 Omni-directional picks up sound in all directions.

 The downside here is that less-focused pickup patterns will pick up more noise and echo.
 All voices will sound more distant than if they had a microphone each.